atharphy/plot_automasked_rocs/README.md

 ## Workflow Overview

-### Step 1: Generate the Automasked ROC List
+### Step 1: Obtain the Automasked ROC List

-Log into the masked ROC summary host and generate the latest masked channel list:
+There are two ways to get the input file:

+**Method A: Generate a fresh list**
 ```bash
 ssh yourusername@cmsusr
 ssh srv-s2b18-37-01